 You can build the ADU as a separate structure on your property if you have the space.
-If you do so, make sure there is a safe, ADA-accessible pathway from the unit to your main dwelling.
+If you do so, make sure there is a safe, ADA-accessible pathway from the unit to your main dwelling such as a one-level home or a walk-out basement with an acceptable pathway to your home.
 Other common solutions include building an adjoined in-law suite off your house or converting a garage into a senior-friendly apartment.
 Each type of project has a different cost and timeline for completion, so it’s important to start evaluating options as soon as you’ve confirmed your parent will be living with you.

 Preparing Your New Jersey Home for an Aging Loved One